 No overall reduction in pay

 If you make an unlawful deduction but, at the same time, increase another element of the worker's remuneration so that there is no overall reduction in pay, there will still be an unlawful deduction from wages.

-- Ensure that you have the worker’s written consent to make the appropriate deduction before attempting to do so.
+Ensure that you have the employee’s written consent to make the appropriate deduction before attempting to do so.
 You can do this by inserting a provision in the employee’s contract.

 There may be circumstances where you pay the employee money and want it back in if something does not happen.
 Examples include: